 This article covers a brief outline of the solutions to these mistakes and if you’re looking for more details, you’ll find everything you need to know about making the best impression possible at craft fairs in my e-book: MAKE MORE MONEY AT CRAFT FAIRS.
 I’ve noted the Chapter each solution is covered under so you can check out the Chapter outline by following the link.

 And every great craft fair table starts with great products so our sample chapter MAKING PRODUCTS THAT PROFIT is a must read.
 Free to download and available instantly; just enter your email after following the link below 🙂

-This is probably the most common mistake among craft show vendors and I’ll admit, I’ve been guilty of it as well.
+This is probably the most common mistake among craft show vendors and I’ve definitely been guilty of it myself.
 We’re creative creatures and want to show off just how crafty we can get.
 But when you’re constantly changing or expanding your offering, it makes it really hard to build a strong brand.

 Shoppers are most interested in their lip balm but at the end of the day, EOS didn’t notice because they only stocked a few of each product and therefore their sales were scattered across the board.

 They also have a hard time standing out at the craft fair since shoppers don’t notice anything unique about their products.
 There are a couple other vendors selling handmade bath and body items so shoppers don’t feel as though the need to buy from EOS.
 It’s more a matter of price and convenience.